faizyakob/my-k8s-repository/docs/Systemd vs Kubelet race condition.md

 Once mitigation is configured, Kubelet will wait until the network stack is fully ready before starting itself.
 CNI pods will properly run soon after, and subsequently other pods.

-This will allow users to shutdown their VMs when not in used, and just turning them bacl on per case basis.
+This will allow users to shutdown their VMs when not in used, and just turning them back on per case basis.

 > Tips: Always start the master or control plane node first, wait for couple of minutes, then only start the worker nodes.